 - by mail to Voter Registration, P.O.
 Box 451, Franklin, IN 46131.

 Absentee ballots for those whose Mail Only application has approved will be mailed out to voters starting on September 19th.

-The application for an absentee ballot must be received by the Johnson County Clerk’s Office no later than October 22nd.
+The application for an absentee ballot must be received by the Johnson County Clerk’s Office no later than October 22nd, regardless of that postmark date.
 Of course, it is recommended that the application be sent in well before that date to allow time for the application to be approved, for a ballot to be mailed to the voter and the completed ballot subsequently returned to the Johnson County Clerk’s office.

 County election officials must receive the completed ballot by mail no later than noon November 3rd, regardless of when it is postmarked.

 Deadline by which completed ballot must be RECEIVED by the County Clerk’s Office, regardless of postmark date